tsatria03/NVGT-Pack-Tools/docks/readme.txt

 NVGT Pack Tools:
 Just another frontend to the relatively simple pack_file object that can be used for creation and extraction of game data.
-Also inspired by the Masonian toolset.
 This frontend adds some features that distinguish it from other freely available frontends, such as the ability to easily work with directory trees of multiple levels during creation and extraction, on-the-fly encryption of varying complexities, and to be useful to those who may have the knowhow to simply dump keys from the executables themselves.
 Most of it you don't have to do any extra work, however here are some tips to get you the most use out of this toolset.
 The directory tree practice that is the most common is to separate the paths with a slash, and to not prepend the root folder.
 So the creator and extracter honor this general convension.
 This means that if you create your game data using this toolset, you would reference a file in root\folder1\file1.txt as folder1/file1.txt within the pack_file calls.
 This also means that you can extract trees built by this toolset or other custom-made toolsets for directories, such as that in use in crazy party.